botpress/documentation-v12/docs/managing/features.md

 })
 ```
 ### Resources

 See the views' [Config](https://github.com/botpress/botpress/blob/master/modules/channel-web/src/views/lite/typings.d.ts#L130) object for all available options.

-It is recommended to also create a hook `after_bot_unmount`, to remove the shortlink when the chatbot is disabled; here is the corresponding example:
+It is recommended to also create a hook `after_bot_unmount` to remove the shortlink when the chatbot is disabled.
+Here is the corresponding example:

 ```js
 bp.http.deleteShortLink('fs-wc')
 ```

 ## Listening For File Changes

 You may find yourself writing custom logic when a Botpress file has changed.
-For example, you could listen for changes to the QnA files to automatically launch a translation worker to translate the QnA to multiple languages.
+For example, you could listen for changes to the Q&A files to automatically launch a translation worker.

 The Botpress File System (Ghost) exposes a way to listen for file changes for that purpose.
-In this example, we will watch for NLU changes inside any bot.
+In this example, you will watch for NLU changes inside any bot.

-### Example

-Let's create a Hook inside the `<data_dir>/global/hooks/after_bot_mount` called `listen_nlu.js` and put the following code inside it:
+Let's create a hook inside the `<data_dir>/global/hooks/after_bot_mount` called `listen_nlu.js` and put the following code inside it:

 ```js
 const listener = bp.ghost.forBot(botId).onFileChanged(file => {